ethereum/consensus-specs/sync/optimistic.md

 Let only a node which returns `is_optimistic(head) == True` be an *optimistic node*.
 Let only a validator on an optimistic node be an *optimistic validator*.

+When this specification only defines behaviour for an optimistic node/validator, but *not* for the non-optimistic case, assume default behaviours without regard for optimistic sync.

+## Validator assignments

+An entirely optimistically synced node is *not* a full node.
+It is unable to produce blocks, since an execution engine cannot produce a payload upon an unknown parent.
+It cannot faithfully attest to the head block of the chain, since it has not fully verified that block.

 ### Block production